 The Bottom Line: Sky Glass or NOW?

-It all boils down to one question: Do you need a new TV?
-And do you think Sky’s TV is a good option for you?
+It all boils down to one question: Do you need a new TV, and is Sky’s TV a good option for you?

 If the answer is Yes, AND you want to be a Sky subscriber – then you’re getting exactly what you want with Sky Glass.
 The TV is decent (though a bit expensive for the specs you get, and getting a tad too old), it sounds good, and – its Sky content pack is not too expensive when compared to NOW.

-However, pretty much the only major things from Sky you can get on Glass and not get on NOW, are 4K/HDR and Dolby Atmos (which, in my opinion, is exactly the reason you can’t get them on NOW – it’s almost the only differentiator at this point).
+However, pretty much the only major things from Sky you could previously get on Glass but not on NOW were 4K/HDR and Dolby Atmos – but those are finally available on NOW with the Ultra Boost add-on.

 So if you don’t need a new TV – or you don’t fancy this particular one from Sky – then there’s really no reason to choose Glass over NOW.